I find on my London walking tours that I have two types of guests.

 On the southern side of the Roman bridge was a road that passed right through where Southwark Cathedral stands today.

-Recent rebuilding of the gift shop/visitor centre at Southwark Cathedral unearthed part of this road and it is possible to see the road when visiting the shop at the Cathedral today.
+Rebuilding of the gift shop/visitor centre at Southwark Cathedral unearthed part of this road and it was incorporated into the redesign of the visitor centre.

 7. Billingsgate Roman House & Baths

-Leadenhall Market is well known for its' beauty as well as its' use as a filming location for the Harry Potter films.
+Leadenhall Market is well known for its' beauty as well as its' use as a filming location for the Harry Potter films so I am most often there when I am leading a Harry Potter Tour...or getting a drink at Old Tom's Bar!

 But what many of the people who pass through the glass and ironwork structure don't know is that there'd a hidden piece of Roman London tucked away in the back of a barber's shop!